 His debut CD, “The Complete Gospel Preludes of William Bolcom” on the Naxos label marked the world premiere recording of all twelve of these landmark pieces.
 Critics praised the recording as “stunning” (American Record Guide) and noted the “sonorous and probing performances” (Gramophone), and the “brilliance of his technique” (allmusic.com).

 He also was the first organist to play all twelve Gospel Preludes in one concert: first at the University of Michigan with the composer in attendance, and later at Princeton University, University of Glasgow, St Giles Cathedral (Edinburgh), and the Twin Cities (MN) chapter of the American Guild of Organists.

 He is also very active as a harpsichordist and continuo player.
-Recent engagements include The Four Seasons with the Des Moines Symphony and Anne Akiko Meyers; Giulio Cesare with the Lyric Opera of Chicago; Ritorno d’Ulisse with Chicago Opera Theater; and several concerts with Ars Antigua, a Chicago-based period ensemble.
-He also conducted from the harpsichord a concert performance of Jacopo Peri’s Euridice at the University of Iowa in 2011.
+Past engagements include performing as harpsichord soloist for Bach’s Brandenburg Concerto no. 5 with the Des Moines Symphony, and providing continuo accompaniment for Vivaldi’s Four Seasons with the Des Moines Symphony and Anne Akiko Meyers, Giulio Cesare with the Lyric Opera of Chicago, and Ritorno d’Ulisse with Chicago Opera Theater.
+He also conducted from the harpsichord a concert performance of Jacopo Peri’s Euridice at the University of Iowa.